mr-eggleton/web-lit-core/_articles/10-web-builders.md

 :::

+### Marking up with code

-* Explain that developers and designers have created tools-- some of which are free and focused on first-time users, like you-- that help streamline these processes, so no one has to mark up tens or hundreds or even thousands of similar pages.
+* Developers and designers have created tools that help streamline these processes, so no one has to mark up tens or hundreds or even thousands of similar pages.
 * In a web builder, the computer does the hard part!
-Anytime we have a repetitive process, it’s GREAT work for a software program-- computers do tasks like this much better than humans, with no complaining.
+Anytime we have a repetitive process, it’s GREAT work for a software program -- computers do tasks like this much better than humans, with no complaining.

-::: Web Builders
+### Web Builders

 * These web builder tools, in their most basic form, combine four elements.
 We’ll talk about how they work together.
     * Content stored in a database